 BLUERIDGE HISTORIC BR-160

-Santos rosewood (also known at morado, Bolivian rosewood, and most frequently in the guitar world, pau ferro) is not a true rosewood of the Dalbergia genus, but belongs to a related genus that’s about as close as can be to rosewood.
+The Alternative Santos rosewood (also known at morado, Bolivian rosewood, and most frequently in the guitar world, pau ferro) is not a true rosewood of the Dalbergia genus, but belongs to a related genus that’s about as close as can be to rosewood.
 Santos’ medium-brown color with pronounced inky grain makes it closely resemble East Indian rosewood with a density similar to that of Brazilian rosewood.

-Beginning with its John Jorgenson model Gitane brand Selmer-style guitars, Saga, Blueridge’s parent company, has been using Santos for nearly 20 years.
+The Guitar Beginning with its John Jorgenson model Gitane brand Selmer-style guitars, Saga, Blueridge’s parent company, has been using Santos for nearly 20 years.
 Our tester Blueridge dreadnought had a powerful voice, packed a nice punch, and had a solid bass response with clear, satisfying trebles.
 Though I liked the headstock ornamentation, I could see guitarists finding this detail—as well as the exaggerated tint on the top—a bit too much.
 But for someone looking for a dreadnought with a commanding rosewood-like tone at a player-friendly price, it’s a strong contender.

 BODY Dreadnought; solid Sitka spruce top with scalloped, forward-shifted X-bracing and maple bridge plate; solid Santos rosewood back and sides with zig-zag center stripe; herringbone purfling with white binding; tortoise pickguard; gloss finish with aging toner